amHumminG/dalia/README.md

 # DALIA
-A real-time, low-latency, data-oriented audio engine/middleware for C++ games and game-engines.
+A real-time, low-latency, data-oriented audio engine for games and game engines written in C++.

 *Note: DALIA is currently only supported on Windows (WASAPI).*